HDcookie/CookieBot/README.md

 - Auto channel description/emoji
 - Free simple channel games
   - One message channel, each user gets 1 message in the channel before it gets locked.
 - Daily Questions, polls, challanges, Bible verses, ect.
 - Two truths and a lie, reaction role, 1 person with the role at a time gets to make a 2 truth 1 lie
-- Same with truth or dare, 2 random ppl get pinged w/ diffrent role
 - Same idea with never had I ever, buttons to say Yes or No
 - Bible bot features https://biblebot.xyz/
 - Custom 24/7 Radio (mostly done, needs to fully implement SQL and multiple server logic)